 Right now, I’m using 2 methods.
 They are:

-- Create a Board on Pinterest and Save photos I’m using for inspiration in the Board.
-I then send a link (widget) or Send the actual board to my creative team via email.
+Create a Board on Pinterest and Save photos I’m using for inspiration in the Board.
+I then send a link to the board to my creative team via email.
 You can also add Collaborators to the Board.
 I create a specific Board for each shoot.
 I have also created several “generic” Boards, i.e. “Test Shoot”, I can use on multiple shoots.

 However, on either method I often (mainly larger shoots or magazine submissions) create separate sub-folders for “Model”, “Makeup”, “Hair Styling”, “Fashion”, “Location”.
 This way each member of the creative team receives specific information.